of Pages: 246

 In conclusion, I believe this is a book well worth reading.
 This is the first fairy tale retelling I have read and I am sure that I will be picking up some more very soon.
 This has been one of my favorite reads this year and I would recommend this book to anyone who likes fairy tale retelling, science fiction, or fantasy novels.

-Guest review contributed by Lovely Little Reviews xo.
+This guest post was contributed by Lovely Little Reviews xo.
 This blogger writes the best reviews possible to help authors get their work in front of readers.